walcht/com.walcht.ctvisualizer/README.md

 Employs a hybrid approach of a virtual memory scheme (same as in OOC VM rendering mode) and an octree-based subdivision scheme for empty space skipping.
 Empty space skipping is achieved at the granularity of both: page table entries and octree nodes.
-The octree is traversed on the GPU and subsequently adds additional overhead to the fragment shader relative to that of OOC VM rendering mode.
+The octree is traversed on the GPU and subsequently adds additional overhead to the fragment shader relative to that of OOC VM rendering mode (i.e., you essentially end up with one more nested for loop which worsens the performance).

 ## Known Issues